elit0451/EIPatterns/README.md

 </br>

 ---
-## Business Scenario
+## Business Scenario :briefcase:

 </br>

 ---
-## Application architecture
+## Application architecture :building_construction:

 </br>

 ---
-## Software Implementation
+## Software Implementation :keyboard:

-Our solution illustrates the implementation of at least five enterprise integration patterns.
+Our solution illustrates the implementation of at least :five: enterprise integration patterns.
 The data processed by the application exists in two different formats - JSON and XML.

 </br>